owodunni-lfischerstrom/Samanfattning/Chapter3-search.md

 ===

 ### Inventing Admissible heuristics

- * The cost of an optimal solution to a relaxed problem is in fact
+ * The cost of an optimal solution to relaxed problem is an admissible heuristic to original problem